robm26/testflow/tutorial/TUTORIAL.md

   * options.attributes
   * options.cards
 ```
 1. Run ```node testflow breakfast.txt```

   * Pay close attention to the session attributes in magenta.
 A design goal of Testflow is to allow you to easily view these memory values as the skill progresses.

 ---

 ### Slots
 <img align="right" src="https://s3.amazonaws.com/skill-images-789/tf/attractionslot.png">

 1. Run ```node testflow attraction.txt```

-You should see a slot key:value pair in blue and green.
+You should see a slot, shown as a key:value pair in blue and green.

 1. Modify attraction.txt by changing the slot value from 4 to 2, and re-run the test.

    *  ```AttractionIntent distance=2```